jsummers/deark/readme.md

    ascii: Use ASCII characters only.
    oem: [Windows only; has no effect on other platforms] Use the "OEM"
      character set.
 This may be useful when paging the output with "|more".
+-nochcp
+   [Windows only] Never change the console OEM code page (to UTF-8).
+   For technical reasons, Deark sometimes changes the code page of the Windows console it is running in, when its output is going to a pipe or file.
 -inenc &lt;ascii|utf8|latin1|latin2|cp437|windows1250|windows1251|windows1252|
      windows1253|windows1254|macroman|palm|riscos|atarist>
    Supply a hint as to the encoding of the text contained in the input file.